 I am searching for a recent graduate (BS) to join my group as a laboratory technician.
 The posting will be linked when available.

-I will be recruiting a PhD student through the Animal BioSciences program for a Fall 2026 start.
+I am recruiting a PhD student through the Animal Biosciences program for a Fall 2026 start.
 Please inquire directly for details.

 Nokona Josephine